eftakhairul/precise64/README.md

 Vagrant Box Precise64
 =========

 A standard Ubuntu 12.04 LTS 64 bit box.
-It has pre-installed apache2, mySql, php5, java 7 and some other php extentions
+It has pre-installed apache2, php5, java 7 and some other php extentions

   - PHP 5.3
   - Apache 2
-  - MySQL
   - xdebug (PHP5 Modules)
+  - curl
+  - GIT
+  - Composer

 How Download and Install Vagrant